RackHD/smi-service-virtualnetwork/README.md

 An IPAM micro-service that persists network/VLAN settings, and static IP reservation system.

+A docker container for this service is avalable at:  https://hub.docker.com/r/rackhd/virtualnetwork/

 ### Purpose
 The virtualnetwork (IPAM) Docker container is a spring-boot micro-service that allows a user to define one or more logical virtual networks with associated IPV4 network definitions for later use.
 It performs basic validation and persists network/VLAN IP configuration data, to include any optional Static IP ranges.
 The entered data is persisted in a postgres database (linked or attached via settings).